ChenhaoJiang/LeetCode-Solution/README.md

 # LeetCode-Solution
- My solution in Python for the problem of LeetCode
+Here is my solution in Python for the problem of LeetCode for yout reference.
+Please correct it if there is any mistake.
+Thanks sincerely.